2023 Solar Incentives Guide for Chesapeake, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

 State & Local Solar Incentives